SteviLen420/TQE_simulation/STORY.md

 connected at all?
 What if we are talking about two separate systems that are not mathematically linked on their own, but are necessary *together* for the universe to exist?
-Perhaps the laws are the way they are because that's how everything can function—but that doesn't mean they must converge mathematically at all costs.
+Perhaps the laws are the way they are because that's how everything can function, but that doesn't mean they must converge mathematically at all costs.

 Then another question arose: how do the laws of physics come into being?